dparksports/gpu-transcribe/README.md

-# transcribe multiple speakers in a recorded audio or stream
+# transcribe multiple speakers in any audio

 - Transcribe an audio file containing multiple speakers
 - CUDA Accelerated